11 Best STEM Internships for High School Students

 Acceptance Rate - 4-6%, with 15 students making it to the final cohort of each of the 10 NASA centers.

 NASA Office of STEM Engagement (OSTEM) offers paid internships at locations all around America.
-High school students located near NASA facilities can check which research facilities have open positions and have hands-on experience in subjects related to aerospace engineering.
-You can check out a complete list of positions here - you may have to use the “Filter” option to see opportunities only open to high school students.
-If you’re a budding engineer or astrophysicist, interning with NASA is the most prestigious experience you can showcase in your college application!
+High school students located near NASA facilities can check which research facilities have open positions.
+You can check out a complete list of positions here - you may have to use the “Filter” option to see opportunities open to high school students.
+If you’re an aspiring engineer or astrophysicist, interning with NASA is a prestigious experience you can showcase in your college application!

 Cost: None